diogofcosta/SportBuffTest/README.md

 # Buff UP LTD JS/TypeScript Dev.
 Test

+# How to test:

+Clone the repo, run npm install.

+There's a few scripts available:

+- npm run test (runs the available tests) using Mocha, Sinon and Chai
+- npm run start:dev (builds the package in development mode and on watch mode for changes)
+- npm run dev-server (run this after a build of the package, to have the files available on dist) will run a simple http server that serves index.html file that uses the npm package to start and fetch a buff (id = 1) at the moment and serves it on a transparent layer over the video player.
+Missing styles and some additional logic UI logic still

 # The Task:

 Create a JS/TypeScript library using our Rest API to show content of top of an HTML 5 Video Player